 The names of the Directors at the date of this report are listed on page 8.
-All directors held office throughout the year and up to the date of signing these financial statements.
+Except where indicated on page 8 all directors held office throughout the year and up to the date of signing these financial statements.

 Messrs Deeny, Shipley, Spooner and Sir Adam Ridley are the Trustees' Nominated Directors.
-Mr Parry is the Lloyd's Appointed Director.
-He has waived his fees in favour of his employer, the Corporation of Lloyd's.
+The Lloyd's Appointed Director Mr Parry was succeeded by Mr Spires on the 1st April 2019.
+The Lloyd's Appointed Director waives their fees in favour of their employer, the Corporation of Lloyd's.